 In the past we have identified a material weakness in internal control over financial reporting.
 From time to time, we have also experienced deficiencies in internal control over financial reporting that have not risen to the level of a material weakness.
 Although we have been able to remediate the material weakness and certain internal control deficiencies in the past, we cannot assure you in the future that a material weakness will not exist.
-If this would be the case, and we cannot timely remediate such material weakness, management may conclude that our internal control over financial reporting is not operating effectively or our independent registered public accounting firm may be required to issue an adverse opinion on our internal control over financial reporting, which could in either case adversely affect investor confidence and impair the value of our common stock.
+If this would be the case, and we cannot timely remediate such material weakness, management may conclude that our internal control over financial reporting, which could in either case adversely affect investor confidence and impair the value of our common stock.

-Changes in Financial Accounting Standards Related to Stock Option Expenses Are Expected to Have a Significant Effect on Our Reported Results
+Changes in Financial Accounting Standards Related to Stock Option Expenses Have a Significant Effect on Our Reported Results

 The Financial Accounting Standards Board (FASB) issued a revised standard that requires that we record compensation expense in the statement of operations for employee stock options using the fair value method.
-The adoption of the new standard is expected to have a significant effect on our reported earnings and could adversely impact our ability to provide accurate guidance on our future reported financial results due to the variability of the factors used to establish the value of stock options.
+The adoption of the new standard from the beginning of fiscal year 2007 has had and will continue to have a significant effect on our reported earnings and could adversely impact our ability to provide accurate guidance on our future reported financial results due to the variability of the factors used to establish the value of stock options.
 As a result, the adoption of the new standard in fiscal year 2007 could impair the value of our common stock and result in greater stock price volatility.